drone-labs/about/README.md

 (stretch-console) which provides many, many features that I do not aim to use.
 Instead, I want to have a simple, small memory footprint system while staying reliable, configurable, extendable and reproducible.
-For that, I use my favorite build system: Buildroot (https://buildroot.org)
+For that, I used my favorite build system: Buildroot (https://buildroot.org)

 ## Overview
 In my buildroot fork, I added basic support for the board: